 Contemplate the memorable landscapes step by step, following the mountain mule tracks, dirt roads and rows of cypress trees.
 Walk in the smooth stones of the Roman Via Cassia before reaching Viterbo, surrounded by its magnificent medieval walls.
 Let your eyes marvel at the geometric shapes of the cultivated fields, the mirroring of the rice fields in the spring, the wind combing the ripe corn, the vines heavy with grapes in late summer, the bare, parched Sienese earth in the autumn: every day and every season they give evoke new emotions, under the clear skies of the peninsula.

 Take time to stop and listen often to the tales of history along the route.
 Visit the crypts.
 Contemplate quietly in shadowy aisles of Romanesque churches.
 Take in the warmth of the sun in the churchyard.
 Open the shutters every morning onto spectacular scenery.
 Taste new and incredible flavours every night.
 Day after day, your goal gets closer and it becomes difficult to believe that your journey through the Roman countryside has to end.
 Remember to leave space in your memory for the city of seven hills and to its eternal monuments.

-You'll be surprised at the strength of your steps, which have slowly and consistently, metre by metre, taken you over a little more than two thousand kilometres in a month and a half on foot: the Via Francigena is an unforgettable experience.
+You'll be surprised at the strength of your steps, which have slowly and consistently, metre by metre, taken you over a little more than two thousand kilometres in three months on foot: the Via Francigena is an unforgettable experience.
 It is the journey of life.